nus-cs2103-AY2122S1/tp/docs/team/bryanwee023.md

     * Links to PRs: [\#165](https://github.com/AY2122S1-CS2103-F10-2/tp/pull/165)

 * **Enhancement**: Implemented more robust responses by BogoBogo.
-    * What it does: BogoBogo will respond to the user more appropriately under more niche scenarios.
+    * What it does: BogoBogo will respond more appropriately under more niche scenarios.
     * Justification: This feature makes BogoBogo much more user-friendly.
 With robust responses, even a careless user will have a pleasant experience with BogoBogo.
     * Highlights: After my teammates have implemented the core components of a feature, I add on by refactoring.
 Along the way, I have added utility classes such as `ItemDescriptor` and refactored `ArgMultimap` to help me with this.
     * Links to PRs: [\#44](https://github.com/AY2122S1-CS2103-F10-2/tp/pull/44), [\#53](https://github.com/AY2122S1-CS2103-F10-2/tp/pull/53). [\#74](https://github.com/AY2122S1-CS2103-F10-2/tp/pull/74), [\#192](https://github.com/AY2122S1-CS2103-F10-2/tp/pull/192)